asppj/goconfig/README.md

 	//  - DecoderYAML
 	//  - DecoderTOML
 	//  - DecoderJSON
-	// If no decoder function is provided, gonfig tries to guess the function
+	// If no decoder function is provided, goconfig tries to guess the function
 	// based on the file extension and otherwise tries them all in the above
 	// mentioned order.
 	FileDecoder FileDecoderFn